 Trucks have more extensive and more numerous blind spots than passenger vehicles.
 This is due to several factors, including the length and height of the truck and the lack of a rear-view mirror.

-What Blind Spots On Trucks Called?
+What Are Trucking Blind Spots Called?

-In the trucking industry, a large blind spot is often referred to as a “No-Zone.”
+In the trucking industry, a large blind spot is often called a “No-Zone.”
 According to the Federal Motor Carrier Safety Administration (FMCSA), no-zones are areas where cars “disappear” from the view of the truck or bus driver; these places are where crashes are most likely to occur.
 In 1994, the FMCSA introduced the No-Zone program to inform the public on sharing the road with trucks and buses.

 More than 80 percent of truck accidents are the fault of the non-commercial driver.
 Failure to properly check blind spots to the best of their ability is a common factor in many commercial truck accidents.
 Improperly or negligently setting mirrors or cameras is another contributing element in crashes.
 In other cases, inadequate training can also cause blind spot accidents.